yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 - build your project
 - enter a Photo Library Usage Description to Info.plist in Xcode
 - also enter a "Photo Library Additions Usage Description" to Info.plist in Xcode, if exists
+- set Info.plist's "Prevent limited photos access alert" property's value to 1 in Xcode, if exists
-- insert "-weak_framework Photos -framework AssetsLibrary -framework MobileCoreServices -framework ImageIO" to the "Other Linker Flags" of Unity-iPhone Target (if your Deployment Target is at least 8.0, it is sufficient to insert "-framework Photos -framework MobileCoreServices -framework ImageIO")
+- insert "-weak_framework PhotosUI -weak_framework Photos -framework AssetsLibrary -framework MobileCoreServices -framework ImageIO" to the "Other Linker Flags" of Unity-iPhone Target (if your Deployment Target is at least 8.0, it is sufficient to insert "-weak_framework PhotosUI -framework Photos -framework MobileCoreServices -framework ImageIO")
-- lastly, remove Photos.framework from Link Binary With Libraries of Unity-iPhone Target in Build Phases, if exists
+- lastly, remove Photos.framework and PhotosUI.framework from Link Binary With Libraries of Unity-iPhone Target in Build Phases, if exists

 3. FAQ
-- How can I fetch the path of the saved image or the original path of the picked image?
+- How can I fetch the path of the saved image or the original path of the picked image on iOS?
 You can't.
 On iOS, these files are stored in an internal directory that we have no access to (I don't think there is even a way to fetch that internal path).
-On Android, with Storage Access Framework, the absolute path is hidden behind the SAF-layer.
-There are some tricks here and there to convert SAF-path to absolute path but they don't work in all cases (most of the snippets that can be found on Stackoverflow can't return the absolute path if the file is stored on external SD card).

 - Can't access the Gallery, it says "java.lang.ClassNotFoundException: com.yasirkula.unity.NativeGallery" in Logcat If your project uses ProGuard, try adding the following line to ProGuard filters: -keep class com.yasirkula.unity.* { *; }